ABBA (album)

 ABBA is the third studio album by the Swedish pop group ABBA.
-It was originally released on 21 April 1975 through Polar Music and featured the hits "SOS", "I Do, I Do, I Do, I Do, I Do" and "Mamma Mia".
+It was originally released on 21 April 1975 through Polar Music and features the hits "SOS", "I Do, I Do, I Do, I Do, I Do" and "Mamma Mia".
+The album topped the charts in Australia, Norway, Sweden and reached the top ten in the Netherlands, Finland, Italy, and New Zealand.